ElMoNoW/bpaxz/promo.md

 - Like, Share, Subscribe
 - Write & Create

-Participate in Discord Giveaways (broken-reference).
+Participate in Discord Giveaways (https://discord.gg/3cH32c9QyU).

 Get exclusive BP0x0 NFTs with a Cheap Drop (ONLY WITH MEMBERPASS).